 Intelligent Automation (IA) can be defined in different ways, but generally uses ML and AI to simulate parts of human intelligence.
 At Blackdot, we use IA to allow a system to make reasoned judgments, reach well-informed decisions, and carry out analysis based on real-world information.

 Using IA boosts investigators’ potential while minimising the risk of missing insights or important data points.
-IA also enhances the ability of RPA to make small-scale decisions.
-Meanwhile, critical decisions are left in the hands of human experts.
+IA also enhances the ability of RPA to make small-scale decisions, while leaving critical decisions in the hands of human experts.
 For example, when performing background checks, investigators need to draw much of the information from various databases.
-In this situation, identifying which data belongs to the subject, rather than those with similar names, can take a lot of human time.
+In this situation, identifying which data belongs to the subject, rather than those with similar names, can be incredibly time consuming for analysts.
 IA can help identify similar names and contextualise the name with other criteria, like date of birth and occupation.

-A traditional AI-driven approach might conduct this process and decide if the duplicates are the same person or two different people with the same name, all without clarity on how the decision was made.
+Some traditional AI-driven approaches might conduct this process and decide if the duplicates are the same person or two different people with the same name, without providing clarity on how the decision was made.
 An IA system is clear on the steps that have been taken automatically, and leaves the confirmation that the names are indeed the same person (or not) to an investigator.
 For important decisions, the IA-driven process can give investigators and stakeholders more confidence that the right judgement has been made.

 IA platforms can therefore bring a host of benefits to the AML process by making it possible to:

 - Undertake efficient data collection that means investigators spend less time doing manual searches

 - Make faster decisions due to the classification of data types based on predefined rules